This post is also available in: 简体中文 (Chinese (Simplified))

 Entering Singapore and setting up a company in Singapore

-Singapore is open for business, and open to investors, entrepreneurs and professionals who can complement its economy.
+Singapore is open for start up business, and open to investors, entrepreneurs and professionals who can complement its economy.
 Setup business Singapore is easier and straight forward.
 It boasts a highly-skilled workforce and welcomes with open arms high-skilled global talent for setting up a business in Singapore.
-It is regarded as one of the most desirable Asian cities to live, work and play, which aids recruitment.
+It is regarded as one of the most desirable Asian cities to live, opening a business, work and play, which aids recruitment.
 It also invests heavily in training and education to meet the evolving needs of businesses.
 With over 110,000 expatriates and 7,000 multinational companies operating here, Singapore provides an excellent opportunity for global citizens to forge rewarding careers and setup company Singapore.
 See below for more information about how to start a company and how to set up a business in Singapore.

 Furthermore, pro-business policies make it easy for corporations to do business in Singapore.
 For company investors, Singapore offers several ways in which one can enter and re-enter the country with relative ease.
 For instance, the Global Investor Program (GIP) eases the way for foreigners to set up and operate businesses in Singapore.
 Under this scheme, applicants must invest at least S$2.5 million in a new business or expansion of an existing business operation, or invest at least S$2.5 million in a GIP-approved fund.